ros-navigation/docs.nav2.org/docs/tutorials/plugin_tutorials/docs/writing_new_bt_plugin.md

 It also takes in the string name of the action server that it will call to execute some behavior.
 Finally, a set of configurations that we can safely ignore for the purposes of most node plugins.

 We then call the `BTActionNode` constructor.
-As can be seen, it’s templated by the ROS 2 action type, so we give it the `nav2_msgs::action::Wait` action message type and forward our other inputs.
+As can be seen, it's templated by the ROS 2 action type, so we give it the `nav2_msgs::action::Wait` action message type and forward our other inputs.
 The `BTActionNode` has the `tick()` method, which is called directly by the behavior tree when this node is called from the tree.
 `on_tick()` is then called before sending the action client goal.